Cerebral Palsy and Epilepsy Explained

 Like cerebral palsy, epilepsy can present itself in different ways.
 Some seizures will be violent convulsions with a loss of consciousness.
 Others will cause an individual to look like they are zoning out or confused for a moment.

 Epileptic seizures can be controlled with antiepileptic medications.
-In some cases, the underlying issue causing the seizures will resolve itself as your child ages.
+In some cases, the underlying cause of the seizures will resolve as your child ages.

 Types of Seizures